1 year | full-time

 • The Clinical Path provides students with the didactic education and ethics requirements necessary to sit for the ARRT advanced certification exam in MRI.
 This certification allows an individual to enter the bioimaging field as a Registered MRI Technologist.

-• The Research Path provides students with a research-based focus, culminating in a thesis project that prepares the individual for entry into the broader fields of academia and industry.
+• The Research Path provides students with a research-based focus, culminating in a thesis project that prepares the individual for entry into the broader fields of academia, industry, image analysis, pre-clinical imaging, and beyond.

 It is anticipated that students will complete the bioimaging program in one academic year, however the program can be completed on a part-time basis.
 Please contact Patricia Jones for more information.